 The portions of DNA sequences that code for proteins tend to be more similar and to have many fewer indels than the rest of a genome for comparisons at a sufficient phylogenetic distance.
 Hence these are relatively easy to align and different alignment strategies tend to give similar results for coding regions.
 Other parts of the genome are more likely to have mismatches or to have undergone insertion or deletion, which requires introduction of gaps into the alignment.
 In these noncoding regions, choice of an alignment strategy is expected to have an impact on the result.
 Global aligners are expected to have somewhat greater sensitivity, but they may include more inaccurate alignments.
 Local aligners will not align sequences that are too dissimilar, even if they occur in analogous positions in the two genomes.
-More calibration of the various methods is needed to clarify these issues, but at this point there is no consensus on whether the regions that fail to align by local aligners are not homologous, or whether they are homologs that have changed so much that the similarity is not recognizable by these programs [53].
+More calibration of the various methods is needed to clarify these issues, but at this point there is no consensus on whether the regions that fail to align by local aligners are not homologous, or if they are homologs that have changed so much that the similarity is not recognizable by these programs (Margulies et al. 2007).

 Chromosomal rearrangements complicate the construction of comprehensive alignments between genomes.
 Genes that are on the same chromosome in one species are syntenic.
 Groups of genes that are syntenic in humans are frequently also syntenic in mouse, and thus these groups of genes display conserved synteny.
 In addition, they frequently maintain a similar order and orientation, indicating homology, which is similarity because of common ancestry.
-The homologous segments between distantly related species rarely extend for entire chromosomes, but rather one human chromosome will align with several homology blocks in mouse, many of which are on different chromosomes in mouse (Fig. 19.4).
-For genome comparisons, the goal is to find all the reliable alignments within the homology blocks and deduce how the various homology blocks are connected in the genomes of the species being compared.
+The homologous segments between distantly related species rarely extend for entire chromosomes, but rather one human chromosome will align with several homology blocks in mouse, many of which are on different chromosomes in mouse (Fig. Q.4.).
+For genome comparisons, the goal is to find all the reliable alignments within the homology blocks and deduce how the various homology blocks are connected in genomes of the species being compared.
 This requires additional steps to the alignment procedure.
 For local aligners, it means that the large number of individual alignments needs to be organized along chromosomes.
-For global aligners, it means that homology blocks must be identified prior to execution of a global alignment.
+For global alignment.

 Local alignments are restricted to the DNA segments between rearrangement breakpoints.
 A collection of local alignments can be organized into chains to maintain the order of DNA segments along the chromosome.
-In this case, local alignment A is connected to local alignment B in a chain if the beginnings of the aligned sequences in B follow the ends of the aligned sequences in A. The chains can be nested in a group, called a net [39], and these are used to navigate local alignments through rearrangements (Fig. 19.4).
+In this case, local alignment A is connected to local alignment B in a chain if the beginnings of the aligned sequences in B follow the ends of the aligned sequences in A. The chains can be nested in a group, called a net (Kent et al. 2003), and these are used to navigate local alignments through rearrangements (Fig. Q.4.).
 On a large scale, these nets can be used to illustrate chromosomal rearrangements between species, and on a smaller scale they can reveal multiple events associated with rearrangement breakpoints.

 Global aligners can be used in genomic regions that have not been rearranged.
 In practice, for whole-genome alignments, homology blocks are initially identified using a rapid local alignment procedure.
-Then a global
+Then a global aligner such as Lagan is run on the sequences in the regions that have not been rearranged (Brudno et al. 2003).